Attested: Olenaco or Elenaco in the Notitia Dignitatum

-Where: ND lists this between Bremetenraco (almost certainly Ribchester) and Virosido (probably Bainbridge).
-R&S cautiously suggested the Roman fort at Elslack, at SD92474944, near Skipton, which seems plausible, though Ptolemy's Ριγοδουνον competes to claim that site.
+Where: The Notitia lists this between Bremetenraco (almost certainly Ribchester) and Virosido (probably Bainbridge).
+Rivet & Smith cautiously suggested the Roman fort at Elslack, at SD92474944, near Skipton, which seems plausible, though Ptolemy's Ριγοδουνον competes to claim that site.

 Name origin: Greek ωλενη ‘elbow’ would fit the way that the Roman road across England from Ribchester to York executes an elbow-shaped bend in the vicinity of Skipton.
 PIE el- led also to Latin ulna, Old Irish uilen, Old English eln, etc. The -acum part, seen also in Eburacum and Bremetenacum, is usually interpreted as an adjectival ending, rather like -ic in English, referring to people who lived in an area.